n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.4.md

     *Current Node > Input Data > JSON > orderID*
 :::

-After setting the two values, click on *Execute Node* and you should the following results:
+After setting the two values click on *Execute Node* and you should see the following results:

 <figure><img src="../images/chapter-two/Set-node.png" alt="Set node" style="width:100%"><figcaption align = "center"><i>Set node</i></figcaption></figure>

 Next, we need to insert these values into Airtable.
-Go to your Airtable and add a new table called *processingOrders* with two columns named *orderId* and *employeeName*, just like you learned in the lesson [Inserting data into Airtable](#inserting-data-into-airtable).
+Go to your Airtable account and add a new table called *processingOrders* with two columns, *orderId* and *employeeName*, just like you learned in the lesson [Inserting data into Airtable](#inserting-data-into-airtable).

-Once that’s done, execute the *Airtable node* in the workflow and you should see the records inserted in the table.
+Once that’s done, execute the *Airtable* node in the workflow and you should see the records inserted in the table.

 At this stage, it looks like this: